aaref5720/Greenhouse-Drone-Flight-Controller/README.md

 The purpose of the flight controller is to operate within a greenhouse, providing essential environmental data and scanning the plant status.
 The flight controller module focuses on implementing the flight control algorithms and interfaces with various sensors and peripherals.

+It is written for the [Tiva C Series TM4C123G LaunchPad](http://www.ti.com/tool/EK-TM4C123GXL) running at 80 MHz.

 ## Features

 * **Flight Modes:**